About a Girl (Sugababes song): Chart performance

 "About a Girl" debuted on the 21 November 2009 issue of the UK Singles Chart at number eight, becoming the fourth-highest debut during that week.
 It lasted eight weeks on the chart.
 The song has sold 125,000 copies in the UK, ranking as the group's thirteenth best-selling UK single.
 Group member Berrabah commented upon their satisfaction with the song's performance in the UK, saying: "We didn’t do any promotion for the new single and it still came in at number eight.
 We are over the moon with that and our record label is as well."
 The single debuted and peaked at number four on the Scottish Singles Chart, and was the second-highest debut for that week.
 It reached number 14 on the Irish Singles Chart.
 The single peaked at number 22 on the Polish Dance Top 50 chart.
-"About a Girl" charted at number 69 on the Slovakian Singles Chart.
+"About a Girl" charted at number 69 on the Slovak Singles Chart.
 The single's performance throughout Europe allowed it to chart on the European Hot 100 Singles chart, where it reached number 28.